 - Place a colander over a large bowl and add the cooked squash mixture.
 Allow to drain for 10 minutes.

-- In a large bowl, stir together the eggs, sour cream, mayonnaise, and cheese.
+- In a large bowl, stir together 2 large eggs, 1/2 cup sour cream, 1/4 cup mayonnaise and 1 1/2 cups shredded sharp cheddar cheese.

 - Add the drained squash mixture to the egg mixture and stir to combine.
 Discard any liquid that drained off of the squash.

 - Place the mixture into the prepared baking dish.

 - For the topping, crush 1 sleeve Ritz crackers, crushed and add them to a medium-sized bowl (I like to keep some larger chunks of crackers and not completely crush them, this adds a nice texture to the topping).